ds5110/nemsis-911/markdown/EDA.md

 </tr>
 </table>

-We can see that the patient age distribution is negatively skewed - which makes sense because we'd expect more patients experiencing cardiac events to be older, with fewer children experiencing cardiac events.
+We can see that the patient age distribution is negatively skewed - which makes sense because we'd expect more patients experiencing cardiac events to be older, with fewer young adults experiencing cardiac events.

 ## Distribution of Age by Urbanicity